rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 * integration in a LAN (local area network);
 * the configuration of a gateway to reach a remote server;
-* the configuration of a DNS server and then implement the name resolution.
+* the configuration of a DNS server and the implementation of name resolution.

 The minimum parameters to be defined for the machine are: